-• Golden Tickets are given by all teaching staff to students.
+- Golden Tickets are given by all teaching staff to students. - o Students get individual golden tickets and collect them as a whole class work to earn celebration that they agree upon. - This model encourages students to celebrate each other's successes and sense of community. - Used to reinforce classroom and school-wide expectations and values. - Schoolwide systems:

-- o Students get individual golden tickets and collect them as a whole class work to earn celebration that they agree on.. - o This model encourages students to celebrate each other's successes and sense of community. - Used to reinforce classroom and school-wide expectations and values. - Schoolwide systems: - o Teachers will complete a postcard to be mailed home: two students from their class a week for being Respectful, Responsible, Safe or Kind.
+o Teachers complete a postcard to be mailed home: two students from their class during staff PD for being Safe, Kind, Responsible or Inclusive.